openxc/openxc-python/docs/tools/control.rst

 .. cmdoption:: --name <name>

-    The name of a message to write to the CAN translator.
+    The name of a message to write to the vehicle interface.
 This is required when the ``write`` command is used, in addition to ``--value``

 .. cmdoption:: --value <value>

-    The value of a message to write to the CAN translator.
+    The value of a message to write to the vehicle interface.
 This is required when the ``write`` command is used, in addition to ``--name``.

 .. cmdoption:: --file <input_file>

-    The path to a file of OpenXC JSON messages to write to the CAN translator.
+    The path to a file of OpenXC JSON messages to write to the vehicle interface.
     The messages should be separated by newlines

 .. include:: ../_shared/common_cmdoptions.rst